- be working in a health or social care setting or associated agency

 Under recognition of prior learning (RPL) you may be awarded credits for previous study or related work experience which can be credited towards the course you want to study.

 Months of entry

 Delivering excellence in health and social care at an individual, team and organisational level is not just desirable but achievable.
-The philosophy of this programme is that for high quality, safer care to flourish, not only must every member of staff must be committed to, and play their part in, an integrated approach to care, but that the application of a human factors approach is crucial if real progress is to be made.
+The philosophy of this CIEHF recognised course is that for high-quality, safer care to flourish, every member of staff must be committed to, and play their part in, an integrated approach to care.
+The application of a human factors approach is also crucial if real progress is to be made.
 A human factors approach involves applying theory, data and design methods about how humans interact with their environment to make it easier for work to be done in the right way.
-The programme develops and equips critical advocates/leaders of change who can use a human factors approach to enhance the quality, safety and governance of person-centred outcomes in health and social care.
-This includes the leadership of a change project in the workplace that requires the application of comprehensive knowledge, understanding, expertise and advanced skills in a health and social care setting.

 You develop in-depth, specialist knowledge of human factors and gain experience in using this to enhance the quality, safety and governance of care.
 You also study improvement science, leading change and a multi-perspective approach to determining and measuring performance and the impact of change.
 This includes planning an evaluation study based on the change you have implemented.

 - Leading Person-centred Quality Improvement in Health and Social Care